OT-CONTAINER-KIT/redis-operator/README.md

 Here the features which are supported by this operator:-

-- Redis cluster/standalone mode setup
+- Redis cluster and standalone mode setup
+- Redis cluster failover and recovery
 - Inbuilt monitoring with prometheus exporter
 - Dynamic storage provisioning with pvc template
 - Resources restrictions with k8s requests and limits